Asquith, New South Wales: Education

-Asquith is home to Asquith Public School which opened in 1930 and is located in Dudley Street and St Patrick's Primary school opened in 1958 and is located in Royston Parade.
+Asquith is home to Asquith Public School, located in Dudley Street, which opened in 1930.
+St Patrick's Catholic school, on Royston Parade, opened in 1958.

-Asquith also has two single-sex state high schools: Asquith Boys High School (established 1960) is located on the Pacific Highway and Asquith Girls High School (established 1959) is located on Stokes Avenue.
+Asquith also has two state high schools: Asquith High School, established 1959, on Stokes Avenue, and Hornsby High School, established 1960, located on the Jersey Street.

 Transport

 Asquith railway station is on the T9 Northern and T1 North Shore and Central Coast & Newcastle Lines.
 Hornsby Maintenance Depot is located within the suburb.
 CDC NSW bus route 592, 595, 597 and 598 to and from Hornsby railway station serves Asquith.

 The Pacific Highway passes through Asquith.